About our Trust

 As one of the first foundation trusts, we pride ourselves on our engagement with our Members and have an active and involved Council of Governors helping us be more responsive to the needs and wishes of our local community.

 More information about our structure and organisation and the information we routinely publish can be found in our Freedom of Information pages.
+Our Annual Reports, Operational Plans, Equality Reports, Quality Accounts and key trust strategies are available on our Publications page.

-We are the second largest employer in Gloucestershire, with more than 7,400 employees.
+Gloucestershire Hospitals NHS Foundation Trust employs approximately 7,700 staff.
 Our success depends on the commitment and dedication of our staff.
 Many of our staff are world leaders in the fields of healthcare, teaching and research and we aim to recruit and retain the best staff possible.

 Our patients are cared for by more than 2,100 registered nurses and midwives and 800 doctors.
 In addition, we employ more than 600 estates staff, 190 healthcare scientists and 425 health professionals, such as physiotherapists and speech therapists.
+Read more about Working for Us